shahbaz-ali/miniBRS/docs/installation.md

 **Database**

 You need a database on your database server.
-If you don’t have a database yet, you can use SQLite database which is default database of Airflow.
-This will give you an opportunity to test miniBRS even before your database administrator creates a database for you. `Just note, that SQLite is not suitable for production environment`.
+If you don’t have a database yet, you can use the SQLite database which is default database of Airflow.
+This will allow you to test miniBRS even before your database administrator creates a database for you. `Just note, that SQLite is not suitable for production environment`.

 mini-BRS is tested with

 * Postgres DB: 10.12
 * MySQL DB: 8.0
-* Sqlite - latest stable (it is used mainly for testing purpose)
+* SQLite - latest stable (it is used mainly for testing purpose)

 **Email Server**